joe-lynch/ODPE/README.md

 ### Editing Maude.java - for future troubleshooting ###
-In the file Maude.java at line 33,
+In the file Maude.java at line 33

- - maudecmd[0] = "./maude.linux64"
+ - maudecmd[0] = "./maude.linux64";

-It must be changed to the name of the Maude file, therefore to switch between Mac and Linux it must be done here. (./maude.darwin64 or ./maude.linux64)
+Must be changed to the name of the Maude file, therefore to switch between Mac and Linux it must be done here. (./maude.darwin64 or ./maude.linux64)